 A compelling story of secrets and lies from the bestselling author of The Secrets of the Tides and The Shadow Year.

-A compelling story of secrets, betrayals and the consequences of a long-ago summer from the bestselling author of Secrets of the Tides and The Shadow Year
+A compelling story of hidden secrets and forbidden love, from the bestselling author of The Secrets of the Tides

 'If she could reach back through the years and warn the person she once was, what would she say? ...
 What would she say to the ghosts who now inhabit her days?
 So many of those she has loved are now nothing but dust and memory.'